pypa/distlib/docs/tutorial.rst

 Testing
 -------

 A full test suite is included with ``distlib``.
-To run it, you'll need to unpack a source tarball and run ``python setup.py test`` in the top-level directory of the unpack location.
-You can of course also run ``python setup.py install`` to install from the source tarball (perhaps invoking with ``sudo`` if you need to install to a protected location).
+To run it, you'll need to clone the repository or download a tarball and run ``python setup.py test`` in the top-level directory of the package.
+You can of course also run ``python setup.py install`` to install the package (perhaps invoking with ``sudo`` if you need to install to a protected location).

 First steps